 Royalty Free stock photos are in many cases interpreted as free photos.
 This is not true.
-Royalty Free means that the purchaser can use the photo multiple times on multiple projects with few restrictions.
+Royalty Free means that the purchaser can use the photo multiple times on multiple projects with few restrictions, and without having to pay further royalties for said use.
 Royal free photos can be used in a project, campaign, or on multiple print materials.
 In simple terms, if you make a brochure with a Royalty Free image you can also make a poster, a business card and a banner with no further charges applied to your account.

 Royalty Free also allows the purchaser to extend use to employees of the company that purchased the image.
 This enables a company to use a set of images with all employees to build continuity in their images and not have to pay fees each time an employee needs to use the purchased image.